HardpointConsulting/HardpointHackathon_2024/Team04_RedBulls/Final Round Submission/README.md

 * FAISS

 # How to Run the Code
+Note : Use Python 3.10 for smooth running of the code.
 1. Clone the git repository using ```git clone git@github.com:HardpointConsulting/HardpointHackathon_2024.git```.
 2. Go to ```Team04_RedBulls/Final Round Submission```.
 3. Install necessary libraries by running ```pip install -r requirements.txt```.